Harikrishnan-H/Image-Segmentation-using-DFT-Features/README.md

 ## Usage

 1.  **Prepare the data:**
-    * Create a `Train Data` directory containing subfolders for each fruit class (e.g., `Train Data/Apple Red 1/`, `Train Data/Mango/`), with relevant training images inside.
+    * Use the unzipped  `Train Data.zip` directory added in this repo or Create a `Train Data` directory containing subfolders for each fruit class (e.g., `Train Data/Apple Red 1/`, `Train Data/Mango/`), with relevant training images inside.
-    * Create a `TestData` directory containing the collage images, as specified by the `TEST_COLLAGE_PATH_X` variables.
+    * Use the  `TestData` directory added in this repo or Create a `TestData` directory containing the collage images, as specified by the `TEST_COLLAGE_PATH_X` variables.
     * Ensure all image files are in supported formats (`.jpg`, `.png`, `.jpeg`).

 2.  **Run the script:**